Super Moist Lemon Loaf Cake

 • Foaming Cake Batter: Yes, your cake batter will foam.
 No worries, once you mix in your regular or gluten-free all purpose flour, it will stop.
 The foaming is the reaction of the lemon juice, sugar, baking powder, and baking soda.
 It is what makes this lemon loaf super fluffy.

-• Softening Butter: I find the easiest way to soften butter is to simply place it onto the counter for about an hour before baking.
+• Softening Butter: I find the easiest way to soften butter for the frosting is to simply place it onto the counter for about an hour before baking.
 Or, on top of a warm oven for 3-5 minutes if you're in a hurry.

 • Metal Cake Pans: Use a metal loaf or cake pan in this recipe if you can.
 They conduct heat more evenly than glass or ceramic.